TheSeally/vite-plugin-pug-transformer/README.md

 ## Requirements
 - Vite v2+
+- Node.js version depends on Vite version:
+  - Vite v2 requires Node.js v12.22 or higher;
+  - Vite v3, v4 requires Node.js v14.18 or higher;
-- Node.js v12.22 or higher (For Vite v3+ required Node.js 14.18 or higher)
+  - Vite v5 requires Node.js v18 or higher;

 ## Installation
 You can use any package manager to install plugin: